 Why Fix a Broken Tooth?

 Broken teeth present cosmetic and oral health concerns.
 Anyone with a broken tooth on their front teeth will avoid smiling and having face-to-face conversations due to embarrassment.
-It can cause self-confidence issues and really affect a person’s quality of life.
+It can cause self-confidence issues and affect a person’s quality of life.
 Broken or cracked teeth are more susceptible to developing serious infections.

 A severely broken tooth may need multiple visits or a more extensive treatment plan.
-Dr. Sowell will recommend the restorative dental procedure that will best restore your smile, and help support your long-term oral health.
+Dr. Sowell will recommend the restorative dental procedure that best restores your smile and help support your long-term oral health.